antvis/G6/docs/manual/tutorial/elements.en.md

 ## Basic Concept
 ### Graph Item
-The items on the graph include `Node` and `Edge`.
-There are several [Built-in Nodes](../middle/elements/defaultNode) and [Built-in Edges](../middle/elements/defaultEdge) in G6.
+There are `Node` and `Edge` two types of items in a graph.
+Several [Built-in Nodes](../middle/elements/defaultNode) and [Built-in Edges](../middle/elements/defaultEdge) are provided by G6.
 The main difference between different types of items is their [Graphics Shape](../middle/keyConcept).
 For example, a node's graphics shape can be a circle, a rect, an image, or others.

 ## Attributes of Item
-The attributes can be categorized into two kinds for nodes or edges:
+The attributes of an item can be be divided into two categories:

 - **Style Attribute `style`**: Corresponds to the style in Canvas.
 When the [State](../middle/states/state) of an item is changed, the style can be updated;
 - **Other Attribute**: Such as graphics `shape`, `id`, they are a kind of attributes that will not be changed when the [State](../middle/states/state) of the item is changed.